Michigan couple injured in motorcycle crash in Sandy River Plantation

-SANDY RIVER PLANTATION — A Michigan couple was injured Thursday night when the motorcycle they were riding struck an embankment, throwing them both off the bike on Route 4.
+SANDY RIVER PLANTATION — A Michigan couple were injured Thursday night when the motorcycle they were riding struck an embankment, throwing them off the bike on Route 4.

 According to the Franklin County Sheriff’s Office, the motorcycle landed on top of them.

-The 2013 Kawasaki driven by Keith Massey, 46, of Muskegon, Michigan, was southbound when it failed to negotiate one of the sharp S-turns on Route 4 near the Appalachian Trail, Sheriff Scott Nichols Sr. wrote in a news release.
+The 2013 Kawasaki driven by Keith Massey, 46, of Muskegon, Michigan, was southbound when it failed to negotiate one of the sharp S-turns on Route 4 near the Appalachian Trail at 7:10 p.m., Sheriff Scott Nichols Sr. wrote in a news release.

-“As a result the bike ran off the road, struck the embankment, throwing both off the bike, with the bike landing eventually on top of them,” he wrote Friday

 Massey was taken by LifeFlight helicoptor to Central Maine Medical Center in Lewiston.
 His wife, Melissa Massey, 47, who was riding on the back of the motorcycle, was taken by a NorthStar EMS ambulance to Franklin Memorial Hospital in Farmington.
 She was later transferred to CMMC, an FMH spokesperson said.